robin-hartmann/bug-w10-auth/README.md

 ## About the response

-For the dialog to pop up, the following conditions have to be met by the respsonse:
+For the dialog to pop up, the following conditions have to be met by the response:

 * Status code needs to be `401`
 * Header `WWW-Authenticate` needs to be present